brandon-fryslie/pb-sync/README.md

 # pb-sync

-A tool for PixelBlaze for managing patterns on the device
+A tool for Pixelblaze for managing patterns on the device

 ## Features